 Registered Charitable Number: 79300 5117 RR0001

-In kind donation of 15 hours - minimum 5 meetings and activities per year plus AGM.
+In kind donation of 15 hours , attendance at a minimum 5 meetings per year plus attendance at the AGM.

 "Lived experience" refers to the personal knowledge gained from being directly impacted by a specific situation or circumstance.
 In healthcare, it specifically applies to individuals who have experienced life-altering health conditions, relied heavily on secondary health services, and faced power imbalances within the healthcare system.
 This perspective is valuable and offers unique insights for healthcare professionals and policymakers.